marcottelab/cfmsflow/README.md

 - Finding the model overtrained, run just steps 4 and 5 on the labeled feature matrix produced in the initial run, reducing the value of max_features_to_select.

-To do this, you would first run `nextflow main.nf -params-file generate_params.sh --entrypoint 4 --exitpoint 5 --using_existing_goldstandard true`.
+To do this, you would first run `nextflow main.nf -params-file generate_params.json --entrypoint 4 --exitpoint 5 --using_existing_goldstandard true`.
 Then fill in the input parameters with the path to the labeled feature matrix and gold standard sets produced in the initial run.
 Note: change output_dir parameter to compare new training to previous output.
 Rename the user_parameters.json and then run `nextflow main.nf –params-file user_parameters_XX_XX_XX.json`

 - Finding poor protein interaction quality, run steps 3 through 5, using a different set of gold standard and the feature matrix produced in the initial run.